cncf/tag-app-delivery/website/content/en/blog/kubecon-eu-2024.md

 ## Schedule
-We will continuously update the below schedule as more information becomes available:
+We will continuously update the below schedule as more information becomes available.
+You can also subscribe to the [TAG KubeCon Calendar](https://calendar.google.com/calendar/ical/0305ac2530d63cc0a217362e93ff74be61ee91c8afa750cf8b29aaf7ab3b23ab%40group.calendar.google.com/public/basic.ics) to conveniently keep up to date with our activites.

 ### Tuesday: Co-located Events